 If you visit former battlefields, stay on marked pathways.

-You must have a valid Vietnamese driver's licence to drive in Vietnam.
+You must have a valid Vietnamese driver's licence to drive or ride in Vietnam.
 This includes for motorcycles of 50cc or more.

 An International Driving Permit (IDP) issued in Australia is not recognised in Vietnam.